bryantmharrison/The-Sound-of-Flowers/README.md

 ![Travel cart hand drawing](https://github.com/user-attachments/assets/f151a6bd-8ac8-4fff-af9a-281a5e6ae1e2)

 ## Detail Design
 Now, using the hand drawings, each member began to model the subassemblies in SolidWorks.
-As such, I modeled the shop vac and its parts:
+As such, I modeled the shop vac and its parts.

 ![Vacuum assembly model](https://github.com/user-attachments/assets/65f389ba-3c3d-4048-b04d-1b7b4f71b8cd)